C. Annette Buckel: Medical career

 Buckel started her career as a physician at the New York Infirmary for Indigent Women and Children, working with Elizabeth Blackwell and Emily Blackwell.
 After a year in New York she moved to Chicago, starting a similar clinic in 1859.
 She practiced medicine in Chicago until 1863.

-Recognizing that nurses were needed to treat the wounded of the Civil War, in 1863 she wrote to Indiana Governor Oliver P. Morton to volunteer her services.
-General Ulysses S. Grant issued Buckel a pass for the use of all government hospitals in the Southwest and free military transportation.
+Recognizing that nurses were needed to treat the wounded of the Civil War, in 1863 Buckel wrote to Indiana Governor Oliver P. Morton to volunteer her services.
+General Ulysses S. Grant granted Buckel permission to use all government hospitals in the Southwest and free military transportation.
 She began working as a nurse but was soon placed in a position of selecting and supervising nurses.
-By September 1864 she was in Louisville, Kentucky working as the agent for Dorothea Dix in assigning Army nurses.
+By September 1864, Buckel was in Louisville, Kentucky, working as the agent for Dorothea Dix in assigning Army nurses.
 She supervised about fifty women nurses in Louisville and Jeffersonville.
 Buckel was appointed sanitary commissioner for Indiana by Governor Morton, and her reputation as a knowledgeable and judicious worker earned her the nickname the "Little Major."
 Throughout the war, she was referred to by military and medical officers as "Miss Buckel," as they were reluctant to recognize a woman with the title of "Doctor."

 After the war, Buckel practiced medicine briefly in Evansville, Indiana, then started work as a resident physician at the New England Hospital for Women and Children, where she was employed for ten years.
 To deepen her medical knowledge of surgical techniques, she studied medicine for two years in Vienna and Paris.

-In 1877 she moved to Oakland, California, becoming the first female doctor in Oakland.
+In 1877, Buckel moved to Oakland, California, becoming the first female doctor in Oakland.
 She opened her own practice and worked as a consulting physician for the Pacific Dispensary for Women and Children in San Francisco.

 Activism

 Buckel was active in philanthropic work and civic efforts.
 She was the first woman admitted to the Alameda County Medical Association and became a prominent member.
 Her efforts as part of the Home Club, a women's organization in Oakland, a milk commission was established in the area and certified milk was provided to Oakland to ensure milk was not supplied by cows with tuberculosis.
 She also worked to establish a cooking school, which helped form a home economics program in Oakland schools.

-Because of her challenging childhood, she was especially interested in the welfare of orphaned children.
+Because of her challenging childhood, Buckel was especially interested in the welfare of orphaned children.
 Buckel also advocated for separate education for children with learning disabilities.
-At her death she left her estate in a trust to care for intellectually disabled children; those funds were the basis of a research study into the educational needs of intellectually disabled children.
+At her death, she left her estate in a trust to care for intellectually disabled children; those funds were the basis of a research study into the educational needs of intellectually disabled children.

-She founded the local chapter of the Agassiz Association to encourage the study of natural science, established a Chautauqua Circle, and was a charter member of the original chapter of the Ebell Society.
+Buckel founded the local chapter of the Agassiz Association to encourage the study of natural science, established a Chautauqua Circle, and was a charter member of the original chapter of the Ebell Society.